 Flourishing in the global competitiveness game

-Foreign takeovers have risen in prominence over the past few years with the buyouts of Canadian icons like Alcan, Dofasco, Falconbridge, and Inco.
+Foreign takeovers have risen to prominence over the past few years with the buyouts of Canadian icons like Alcan, Dofasco, Falconbridge, and Inco.
 While these takeovers have been highly visible, the Institute’s research shows that, over the past two decades, the number of global leaders in Canada has actually increased.
 In 1985, Canada had 33 global leaders; the number has grown to 77 this year.
 These global leaders, like McCain, Open Text, and Research In Motion, have competed on the basis of innovation, globally significant capabilities, and global expansion to generate prosperity.

 Although foreign takeovers usually mean that a Canadian head office becomes a foreign branch office, there is no solid evidence that such “downgrades” have a negative impact on Canada’s prosperity.
 In fact, such foreign investment in Canada contributes to our productivity and prosperity.
 Head offices, whether Canadian- or foreign-owned, are important sources of high-value jobs, and public policy should not discourage foreign takeovers in order to preserve Canadian head offices.